 There are several forms of muscle memory:

-- Procedural memory: This concerns the learning of specific motor skills, such as learning to play a musical instrument, performing complex movements in dance or even playing a sport.
-This memory is stored in the brain and allows you to automatically execute the learned gestures without having to think.
+- Procedural memory: This involves learning specific motor skills, such as learning to play a musical instrument, performing complex dance movements, or even practicing a sport.
+This memory is stored in the brain and allows you to automatically execute learned movements without having to think.

-- Muscle adaptations: In addition to changes in the brain and nervous system, repeated practice of a movement or exercise also causes adaptations in the muscles.
-These adaptations include the recruitment of new muscle fibers, strengthening of existing neuromuscular connections, and muscle growth (hypertrophy).
+- Muscle adaptations: In addition to changes in the brain and nervous system, repeated practice of a movement or exercise also leads to adaptations in the muscles.
+These adaptations include the recruitment of new muscle fibers, the strengthening of existing neuromuscular connections, and muscle growth (hypertrophy).
 All of these adaptations together contribute to the development of muscle memory.

 How does muscle memory work?